grafana/grafana/docs/sources/datasources/mysql/_index.md

 `${servers:csv}`

-Read more about variable formatting options in the [Variables][variable-syntax-advanced-variable-format-options] documentation.
+Read more about variable formatting options in the [Variables](ref:variable-syntax-advanced-variable-format-options) documentation.

 ## Annotations

-[Annotations][annotate-visualizations] allow you to overlay rich event information on top of graphs.
+[Annotations](ref:annotate-visualizations) allow you to overlay rich event information on top of graphs.
 You add annotation queries via the Dashboard menu / Annotations view.

 **Example query using time column with epoch values:**